The Executive Remuneration Review: Italy

 26 This exemption also applies to employees and executives of certain small to mid-cap innovative companies, that is, small to mid-cap non-listed companies investing in R&D activities, employing qualified personnel, or both (see Article 4(9) of Law Decree No. 3 of 24 January 2015, converted into law by Law No. 33 of 24 March 2015).

-27 Pursuant to Article 1(182-190) of Law No. 208 of 28 December 2015, a 10 per cent substitute tax applies on variable performance bonuses paid to employees under local or plant-level collective bargaining agreements, up to €3,000 for each employee, if the paying company reaches, in the relevant vesting period, at least one incremental target (which must be a productivity, profitability, quality, efficiency or innovation-related target), as established in the relevant bargaining agreement.
-This favorable regime is limited to performance bonuses paid to employees whose overall employment income, in the precedent tax year, was lower than €80,000.
+27 Pursuant to Article 1(182-190) of Law No. 208 of 28 December 2015, instead of the ordinary progressive rates, a 10 per cent substitute tax applies on variable performance bonuses paid to employees under local or plant-level collective bargaining agreements, up to €3,000 for each employee, if the paying company reaches, in the relevant vesting period, at least one incremental target (which must be a productivity, profitability, quality, efficiency or innovation-related target), as established in the relevant bargaining agreement.
+This favourable regime is limited to performance bonuses paid to employees whose overall employment income, in the precedent tax year, was lower than €80,000.

 28 See Article 4 of Law Decree No. 167 of 28 June 1990, as amended by Law No. 97 of 6 August 2013, effective as of 4 September 2013.

 29 The stamp duty is generally levied by the financial intermediaries with which the financial instruments are deposited on an annual basis.
 In the case of reporting periods of less than 12 months, the stamp duty is prorated.
 If the fair market value cannot be determined, the stamp duty is computed on the basis of the financial instrument's face or redemption value.